Boris Muzalev: Business

 Muzalev's other interests include a chain of hypermarkets and luxury supermarkets.
 According to Forbes Russia in 2013 his main business operation Tavria-V reported revenue of $3.7 billion and a profit of $7.2 million ranking it among the largest companies in Ukraine.
-In 2012 the year prior Forbes ranked Boris Muzalev as the richest man in Odessa (Ukraine's third largest city, with an estimated net worth of $209 million.
-His supermarket chain Tavria-V occupies almost 40% of the retail market of Odessa.
+In 2012 the year prior Forbes ranked Boris Muzalev as the richest man in Odesa (Ukraine's third largest city, with an estimated net worth of $209 million.
+His supermarket chain Tavria-V occupies almost 40% of the retail market of Odesa.

 Politics

-Muzalev is a member of the Socialist Party of Ukraine, the first secretary of the regional committee of Odessa STCs deputy Odessa Regional Council.
+Muzalev is a member of the Socialist Party of Ukraine, the first secretary of the regional committee of Odesa STCs deputy Odesa Regional Council.

 Career

-Upon graduating from Odessa Medical Institute (1981), he then became a pediatrician working in hospitals Kirovograd and Odessa regions.
+Upon graduating from Odesa Medical Institute (1981), he then became a pediatrician working in hospitals Kirovograd and Odesa regions.
 In 1993 he became the founder of the supermarket chain, LLC "Tavria V".
 In 1995 he founded the company "Dream", which today is a consultant for Foreign Affairs and chairman of the Supervisory Board.
 In 1997, Muzalev becomes deputy city council Illichevsk, in 2001, was re-elected for a second term.
 Since 2005 he has been a member of the Socialist Party of Ukraine (SPU).
-Since 2006 he has been a member of the Odessa Regional Council, in the same year he was elected first secretary of the regional committee of the Socialist Party of Odessa.
-In 2011 Muzalev prematurely terminated his powers of a deputy in connection with the appointment of Honorary Consul of Cyprus in the Odessa region.
-In addition to the network of supermarkets Tavria-V Muzalev develops delicatessen stores "Space" is the leader of the project "Victory Gardens" in Odessa.
+Since 2006 he has been a member of the Odesa Regional Council, in the same year he was elected first secretary of the regional committee of the Socialist Party of Odesa.
+In 2011 Muzalev prematurely terminated his powers of a deputy in connection with the appointment of Honorary Consul of Cyprus in the Odesa region.
+In addition to the network of supermarkets Tavria-V Muzalev develops delicatessen stores "Space" is the leader of the project "Victory Gardens" in Odesa.